dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 };
 }
 ```
-and if we have a Contractor provided by and Agency
+and if we have a Contractor provided by an Agency
 ```c++
 namespace contractor
 {